-- to attract excellent students from all around the world to intensive Ph.D. training programs in Germany, preparing them for careers in science, - to integrate Max Planck scientists in top-level scientific training of junior scientists, - to intensify the ties to the Universities owing to the participation of internationally renowned Max Planck scientists in joint teaching activities, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and the German language.
+- to attract excellent students from all around the world to intensive Ph.D. training programs in Germany, preparing them for careers in science, - to integrate Max Planck scientists in top-level scientific training of junior scientists, - to intensify the ties to the universities owing to the participation of internationally renowned Max Planck scientists in joint teaching activities, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and the German language.

-By now, 43 International Max Planck Research Schools have been established involving 54 Max Planck Institutes, 55 German universities and 15 universities abroad.
-More than 1700 (mostly PhD-) students from 86 countries are presently enrolled.
-Approximately 350 PhD students have graduated to date from an International Max Planck Research School.
+By now, 49 International Max Planck Research Schools have been established involving 63 Max Planck Institutes, 47 German universities with 73 participating faculties and more than 15 universities abroad.
+More than 1900 (mostly PhD-) students from 87 countries are presently enrolled.
+Approximately 800 PhD students have graduated to date from an International Max Planck Research School.

-The success of the Göttingen International Max Planck Research Schools in Molecular Biology and Neurosciences is evident from the high quality of the students and from the hundreds of applications the programs receive each year.
-The Schools have also re-shaped the local scientific community, strengthened the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center for scientific excellence.
-We hope that in the years to come the students of the International Max Planck Research Schools will be successful in their professional careers.
+Since their foundation in the year 2000, the Göttingen International Max-Planck Research Schools in Molecular Biology and Neurosciences have met with extraordinary success.
+Every year, the programs receive hundreds of applications, with the quality of the students consistently being very high.
+Most students graduated so far have moved on to postdoctoral positions, many at prestigious international institutions.
+In the past years, the Göttingen Schools received unanimous acclaim during external evaluations and won national awards.
+For instance they are the only Life Science Programs within Germany that were selected for the "Top Ten International Master's Degree Courses".
+The Schools have also re-shaped the local scientific community, strengthening the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center of scientific excellence.
+Furthermore, the Schools served as role models and founding members of the Göttingen Graduate School for Neurosciences and Molecular Biosciences, thus were being instrumental for the success of the University in the German Excellence Initiative.
+We hope that in the years to come the students of the International Max-Planck Research Schools will be successful in their professional careers.
 We also hope that they will remember their training period in Göttingen as an exciting and stimulating phase in their lives.

-Peter Gruss President Max Planck Society for the Advancement of Science Erwin Neher Dean of the IMPRS Neurosciences
+Peter Gruss President Max Planck Society Erwin Neher Dean of the IMPRS Neurosciences